 Ulmer’s Intellectual Property & Technology Practice Group, comprised of dedicated attorneys with strong scientific and technological backgrounds, provides a comprehensive range of IP services to clients across the country and around the world.
 From complex licensing and technology transactions to patent, trademark, and copyright prosecution and enforcement, the firm advises on IP development and protection strategies related to a broad range of products and technologies, including consumer goods, chemical products, electronic displays and instrumentation, wire and cable products, eyewear, and industrial equipment.

 Ulmer remains committed to growing its robust IP practice with talented attorneys who can identify and execute IP strategies that will achieve clients’ complex commercial objectives.
-With Linden, Ulmer has added five IP attorneys to its roster in the second half of this year, including Brian E. Turung and Rita Kline in Cleveland, Courtney J. Miller in Columbus, and Douglas A. Gastright in Cincinnati.
+With Linden, Ulmer has added five IP attorneys to its roster in the second half of this year, including Brian E. Turung in Cleveland, Courtney J. Miller in Columbus, and Douglas A. Gastright in Cincinnati.